-335ES 8me LLC (Applicant), a subsidiary of 8minute Solar Energy, proposes to construct, operate, and maintain, and (eventually) decommission the Rhyolite Ridge 1 Solar Project (Project), consisting of an up to 600-megawatt (MW) alternating current (MWac) solar photovoltaic (PV) power generating and battery energy storage system (BESS) facility (collectively, the solar facility) on approximately 6,368 acres in Esmeralda County, Nevada.
+336SP 8me LLC (Applicant), a subsidiary of 8minute Solar Energy proposes to construct, operate and maintain, and (eventually) decommission the Rhyolite Ridge 2 Solar Project (Project), consisting of an up to 600-megawatt (MW) alternating current (MWac) solar photovoltaic (PV) power generating and battery energy storage system (BESS) facility (collectively, the solar facility) on approximately 6,810 acres in Esmeralda County, Nevada.
 The Project would be located on Bureau of Land Management (BLM)-managed lands, specifically the Battle Mountain District (BMD), Tonopah Field Office (TFO).
-The Project would also construct, operate, and maintain an electrical generator intertie (gen-tie) transmission line across BLM-managed lands.
+The Project would also construct, operate, and maintain an electrical generator intertie (gen-tie) transmission line across BLM and private lands.

-The Rhyolite Ridge 1 Solar Project would connect to the regional electrical grid, specifically the proposed Greenlink West 525-kilovolt (kV) transmission line (Greenlink West), at the proposed Esmeralda 525-kV Substation (which is located to the east of the project across Highway 265) via an overhead 525-kV single- or double-circuit gen-tie line.
-The line would run east from the Project to Highway 265 before turning northwest to follow the highway for approximately 2.23 total miles to the proposed Esmeralda Substation, which would be located on BLM land in Esmeralda County at approximate latitude/longitude 37.943508, -117.733447.
+The Rhyolite Ridge 2 Solar Project would connect to the regional electrical grid, specifically the proposed Greenlink West 525-kilovolt (kV) transmission line (Greenlink West), at the proposed Esmeralda 525-kV Substation via an overhead 525-kV single- or double-circuit gen-tie line.
+The line would run east from the Project to Highway 265 before turning northwest to follow the highway for approximately 2.23 total miles to the proposed Esmeralda Substation, which would be located on BLM land in Esmeralda County at approximate latitude/longitude 37.943508, - 117.733447.
 Underground or overhead collector lines would gather electricity generated by the solar arrays and deliver it to the Project substation.
 The collector lines would be located on BLM-managed lands within the footprint of the solar facility, and the Project substation would be located on BLM-managed lands.
 The collector lines would need to cross Highway 265 as well land administered by the Nevada Department of Transportation (NDOT).

-Components of the Project on BLM-managed lands include the solar facility, the gen-tie line, and pole structures associated with the gen-tie line.
-Alternatively, the Applicant may also evaluate an underground gen-tie to the substation, depending on feasibility.
-Depending on the placement, the gen-tie line would require approximately 11 structures between the solar substation and the proposed Esmeralda 525-kV Substation.
-The interconnection would require a BLM right-of-way (ROW) up to approximately 2.23 miles (11,780 linear feet) in length and 250 feet wide (67.6 acres).
-The gen-tie line would be outside the West-Wide Energy Corridor (WWEC) utility corridor (P.L.
-18-224) (see Appendix A), as proposed Greenlink West and the proposed Esmeralda 525-kV substation are outside the WWEC at this location.
+Components of the Project on BLM-managed lands include the solar facility, the gen-tie line, and 11 pole structures associated with the gen-tie line, if constructed above ground.
+The gen-tie line would require a BLM right-of-way (ROW) up to approximately 2.23 miles (11,780 linear feet) in length and 250 feet wide (67.6 acres).
+Portions of the gen-tie line would be within the West-Wide Energy Corridor (WWEC) utility corridor (P.L.
+18-224) (see Appendix A).